shamfinder/shamfinder/README.md

-   - black_point ... the number of pixels whose RGB is (255, 255, 255)
+   - black_pixels ... the number of black pixels

    - codepoint ... codepoint is the number which represent single character

-   - demical ... codepoint(demical)
+   - decimal ... codepoint(decimal)

    - lang ... the name of the block to which the character belongs (<http://www.unicode.org/Public/UNIDATA/Blocks.txt>)